What Do Bed Bug Larvae Look Like?

 Do bed bugs have larvae?

 Contrary to popular belief, bed bugs don’t have a larval stage.
+Although some people refer to the nymphs as ‘bedbug larva’, they do not have a true larval stage.
 Bed bugs have a simple life cycle: from egg to nymph to adult.
 Nymphs are often referred to as ‘bed bug larvae’ due to their small size and light color.
 However, unlike most insects, bed bugs do not undergo complete metamorphosis with distinct egg, larval, pupal, and adult stages.

 How do bed bugs reproduce?